Choice-of-Law-Dataverse/cold-case-analysis-heidelberg/cold_case_analyzer_agent/streamlit/user_documentation.md

 ## Getting Started

 Optional login provides access to advanced AI models (o3, o4-mini), while guest users can access the basic model (gpt-4.1-nano).
 Select your preferred model from the dropdown.
-Enter the case citation for record-keeping, then paste the complete court decision text.
+Enter the case citation for record-keeping, then enter the complete court decision text.
+You can either upload a PDF and revise the automatically extracted text or paste the text of the court decision into the input field.
 Use "Use Demo Case" to load a sample Swiss case for practice.

 The system processes cases through eight sequential phases: jurisdiction detection, choice of law section extraction, theme classification, and five-step legal analysis.
 Each phase includes AI generation followed by expert evaluation and optional refinement.